meharshitjain/QuickTask/README.md

 - Students must submit the GitHub repository link along with their completed project
 - Create one minit working video upload on YouTube and share that link

-Timeline: As discussed in class
+Timeline: As discussed in class.

 Assessment Criteria:
 - Completion of basic features (user authentication, task management).
 - Code organization and readability.